NYPL-discovery/bulk-export-reader/README.md

 This particular lambda requires:

-* Local items.ndjson file of NYPL Sierra catalog item records: This will be the source of the records the app will encode and pass to the Kinesis stream.
-(An example file with two records is included.
-Change the name to 'items.ndjson' to use it.)
+* Local items.ndjson and bibs.ndjson files of NYPL Sierra catalog item and bib records: This will be the source of the records the app will encode and pass to the Kinesis streams.
+(Example files with two records is included.
+Change the name to 'items.ndjson' and 'bibs.ndjeson' to use them.)
 * A Kinesis stream to post records to.
-(Feel free to use 'testS3ItemReader' to test.)
+(Feel free to use 'testS3ItemReader' and 'testS3BibReader' to test.)
 * A schema to use to validate avro conversion.
-Current lambda uses https://api.nypltech.org/api/v0.1/current-schemas/SierraItemRetrievalRequest
+Current lambda uses https://api.nypltech.org/api/v0.1/current-schemas/SierraItemPostRequest and https://api.nypltech.org/api/v0.1/current-schemas/SierraBibPostRequest

 To add AWS credentials, type `aws configure` or `vi ~/.aws/credentials` (or your editor of choice) and enter in the credentials as provided to you by a colleague.